Roadside Picnic: Section 4

-Redrick goes into the Zone one last time in order to reach the wish-granting "Golden Sphere."
-He has a map, given to him by Burbridge, whose son, Arthur, joins him on the expedition.
-Redrick knows one of them has to die in order to temporarily deactivate a phenomenon known as the "meatgrinder" in order for the other to reach the sphere, but he keeps this a secret from Arthur, whom he intends to sacrifice to it in order to make a wish to turn his daughter back to normal.
-After they get to the location, surviving many obstacles, Arthur rushes towards the sphere shouting out selfless wishes for a better world, only to be savagely dispatched by the meatgrinder.
-With the "Golden Sphere" in front of him, an exhausted Redrick looks back in confusion and bitterness on his whole life of desperate survival in a harsh world, his servitude and lack of free will, and finds that he cannot articulate what he actually wants from the sphere.
-After much unaccustomed introspection, Red at first leaves it to the Sphere to look into his untainted soul "to figure out" his wish, because "it can't be bad", effectively making his wish that there is something left in him that would wish for good.
-In irony he winds up obsessing in the same way the boy had.
-"HAPPINESS FOR EVERYBODY, FREE, AND MAY NO ONE BE LEFT BEHIND!"
+Redrick goes into the Zone one last time to reach the wish-granting "Golden Sphere".
+He has a map that was given to him by Burbridge, whose son, Arthur, joins him on the expedition.
+Redrick knows one of them has to die in order to temporarily deactivate an invisible phenomenon known as the "meatgrinder" for the other to reach the Sphere, but he keeps that a secret from Arthur, whom he intends to sacrifice to it to make a wish to turn his daughter back to normal.
+After they get to the location and survive many obstacles, Arthur rushes towards the Sphere and shouts out selfless wishes for a better world, only to be savagely dispatched by the meatgrinder.
+With the Sphere in front of him, an exhausted Redrick looks back in confusion and bitterness on his whole life of desperate survival in a harsh world, his servitude, and his lack of free will, and he finds that he cannot articulate what he actually wants from the Sphere.
+After much unaccustomed introspection, Red at first leaves it to the Sphere to look into his untainted soul "to figure out" his wish because "it can't be bad" and effectively makes his wish that there is something left in him that would wish for good.
+In irony, he winds up obsessing in the same way the boy had.
+"HAPPINESS FOR EVERYBODY, FREE OF CHARGE, AND MAY NO ONE BE LEFT BEHIND!"

 History

 The story was written by the Strugatsky brothers in 1971.
 The first outlines were written January 18–27 in Leningrad, and the final version was completed between October 28 and November 3 in Komarovo.
 It was first published in the literary magazine Avrora in 1972, issues 7–10.
 Parts of it (Section 1) were published in Volume 25 of the Library of Modern Science Fiction in 1973.
 A Russian-language version endorsed by the Strugatsky brothers as the original was published in the 1970s.

 By 1998, 38 editions of the novel had been published in 20 countries.
 The novel was first translated into English by Antonina W. Bouis.
-The preface to the first American edition of the novel (Macmillan., New York, 1977) was written by Theodore Sturgeon.
+The preface to the first American edition of the novel (Macmillan, New York, 1977) was written by Theodore Sturgeon.

 In 2012, the novel was re-released in English.
-This was not only re-translated, but based on a version restored by Boris Strugatsky to the original state before the Soviet censors made their alterations.
+It was re-translated but also based on a version that was restored by Boris Strugatsky to the original state before the Soviet censors had made their alterations.